Strata Global

 What is geogrid soil reinforcement?

 Geogrid soil reinforcement is an innovative engineering practice to improve soil strength and stability using different types of geogrids.
-A geogrid is a polymeric grid structure, available in uniaxial and biaxial forms, typically made from high-density polyethylene (HDPE) or polypropylene, which ensures durability and resistance to environmental factors.
+A geogrid is a polymeric grid structure, available in uniaxial and biaxial forms, typically made from high-density polyethylene (HDPE) or polypropylene, or polyester (PET), which ensures durability and resistance to environmental factors.
 When installed in layers in the bulk of soil, the geogrid becomes intertwined with soil particles, creating a composite material with significantly enhanced properties.
 One of the main applications of geogrid-reinforced soil is in the construction of retaining walls.

 What is the interaction between soil and geogrid?